-Sophia writes prose—fiction and essays.
-She is working on her debut collection of short stories, Desecration.
-Born and raised in the West, she now lives in Charlottesville, Virginia where she recently graduated from the MFA in fiction at the University of Virginia.
+Sophia is a writer working on her debut collection of short stories, Desecration.
+Born and raised in the West, she now lives in Charlottesville, Virginia where she recently completed an MFA in fiction at the University of Virginia and is training to be a sommelier.

 Publications